dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/UpdatedTalkNotes.md

 > In words: the ODE says that the tangent vector at every point along the loop $\gamma$ should precisely be the tangent vector that the vector field $X$ prescribes at that point.

+> Note: Every fixed point is trivially a closed orbit.

 Remark:
 The orbit of a Hamiltonian flow is contained in a single level set.